The Co-operators Accessibility Multi-Year Plan and Policy

 - Barriers created by policies or practices (e.g. Not allowing animals on the premises, excluding or removing individuals who require the use of service animals)

-The Co-operators is committed to reducing/eliminating barriers in its environment for staff, clients and customers with disabilities as well as providing services to these individuals in accordance with the requirements of all Human Rights legislation and other provincial legislation such as AODA.
+The Co-operators is committed to reducing/eliminating barriers in its environment for staff, clients and customers with disabilities as well as providing services to these individuals in accordance with the requirements of all Human Rights legislation and other federal and provincial legislation.
 As legislation changes and develops, The Co-operators will review, and change as necessary, its policies, practices and procedures to reflect any changes made in legislation.

 To achieve this goal, The Co-operators will endeavour to take the following steps:

-- Increase Awareness of Accessibility Initiatives at all levels of the organization
+- d) Increase Awareness of Accessibility Initiatives at all levels of the organization

-- Promotion of compliance policies and procedures with respect to accessibility to both staff and clients
+- e) Promotion of compliance policies and procedures with respect to accessibility to both staff and clients

 Customer Service Policy

-The Co-operators Accessibility Policy and Statement of Commitment to providing accessible customer service gives guidance to the delivery of services to people with disabilities, in compliance with requirements of provincial legislation such as Accessibility for Ontarians with Disabilities Act (AODA).
+The Co-operators Accessibility Policy and Statement of Commitment to providing accessible customer service gives guidance to the delivery of services to people with disabilities.
 This applies to all Co-operators staff, volunteers, third party contractors who deal with the public on behalf of The Co-operators, and those who are involved in The Co-operators policy and procedure development.

 Customer Service Philosophy